cloverdx/cloverdx-server-docker/README.md

 ## Tomcat Configuration

 The mounted volume contains fragments of Tomcat configuration files that configure various aspects of Tomcat.
-If the files are not found during the start of the Docker container, the container will create commented-out examples of them.
+If the files are not found during the start of the container, the container will create commented-out examples of them.

 Configuration files: